AdobeDocs/campaign-classic.it-IT/help/delivery/using/configuring-the-mobile-application-android.md

    ![](assets/nmac_android.png)

-1. Assicurati che lo stesso **[!UICONTROL Integration key]** è definito in Adobe Campaign e nel codice dell’applicazione tramite l’SDK.
-Per ulteriori informazioni al riguardo, consulta [questa sezione](integrating-campaign-sdk-into-the-mobile-application.md).
+1. Assicurati che lo stesso **[!UICONTROL Integration key]** è definito in Adobe Campaign e nel codice dell’applicazione tramite l’SDK. <!--For more on this, refer to [this section](integrating-campaign-sdk-into-the-mobile-application.md).-->

    >[!NOTE]
    >